cricketbackground/marshaller/README.md

 ## How to Use

+First set the Kafka servers.
+See `Set the kafka servers` section.
 After starting the application, you can import the following curl commands into postman to test the endpoints.

 ### Testing the `/mvc` endpoint